nkchai/JupyterHub-on-Spark/Readme.md

 This is like any other linux terminal, you can do everything that your normal profile terminal allows you to do.

 The main use of this section in this case is to ***clone and manage GitHub Repo's***.
-Clone your repository via ssh using `git clone`.
+Clone your repository via ssh using `git clone`,if not already cloned

 For more information on cloning your repo [click here](https://github.com/illinoistech-itm/jhajek/tree/master/itmd-521/git-tutorial).